 History of the Arizona Flag

-Arizona is one of the Southwestern states of the United States of America and shares borders with New Mexico, Utah, Nevada, California, and Colorado.
-The capital city of Arizona is Phoenix which is the largest city and the largest capital city in the United States of America.
-Arizona is also referred to as the "Grand Canyon State" and the "Copper State."
-Arizona is home to the famous grand-canyon and it is the biggest copper producing state in the United States of America.
+Arizona is located in the Southwestern region of the United States of and shares borders with New Mexico, Utah, Nevada, California, and Colorado.
+The capital city of Arizona is Phoenix which is the largest city in the state and the largest capital city in the United States of America.
+Arizona is referred to as the "Grand Canyon State" and the "Copper State."
+These nicknames pay homage to the fact that Arizona is home to the world-famous grand-canyon and is the biggest copper producing state in the country.

-The original inhabitants of Arizona were native American tribes which included Hohokam, Mogollan, and Ancestral Puebloan.
-The first European contact was in 1539 by explorer Marco De Niza.
-Spanish explorers were collecting to Arizona looking for gold, as well as priests who were looking to establish missions.
+The original inhabitants of Arizona were Native American tribes which included Hohokam, Mogollan, and Ancestral Puebloan.
+The first European contact came in 1539 when explorer Marco De Niza and Spanish explorers ventured to Arizona seeking gold along with priests who were looking to establish missions.
 The first Spanish settlements were Tubac in 1752 and Tucson in 1775.
-Following the Mexican-American war, the United States of America gained control of all the Southwest which included Arizona and they bought the land for 15 million dollars during the Treaty of Guadalupe Hiddalgo which was signed in 1848.
+Following the Mexican-American war, in 1848, the United States of America gained control of the Southwest which included Arizona, by purchasing the land for 15 million dollars as part of the Treaty of Guadalupe Hiddalgo.
 In 1853, through the "Gadsden Purchase," more land was added to Arizona.
-At the beginning of the Civil War, Arizona then became part of the Territory of New Mexico which, in 1863, became a separate territory when President Lincoln signed a bill.
-Arizona became an official state on February 14th, 1912 and was the 48th state.
+At the beginning of the Civil War, President Lincoln signed a bill making Arizona part of the Territory of New Mexico.
+Arizona eventually became the 48th official state on February 14th, 1912.

-Arizona is one of the most visited states as it is home to the Grand Canyon, which is considered to be one of the seven natural wonders of the world as well as Cathedral Rock which is one of the most photographed sights in Arizona.
-Arizona is home to the largest number of national monuments than any other state.
+Arizona is one of the most visited states in the country as it is home to the Grand Canyon, which is one of the seven natural wonders of the world as well as Cathedral Rock which is one of the most photographed sights in Arizona.
+Arizona is also home to more national monuments than any other state.